ubugnu/Arduino/README.md

 # Arduino

-This is my personal library which I began to write when I was learning Arduino programming (which is mainly C++ programming based on Arduino libraries).
+These are my personal Arduino libraries which I began to write when I was learning Arduino programming (which is mainly C++ programming based on Arduino libraries).

 Yet, it only contains the `Button` library which handle buttons connected to Arduino platforms.